CCow/354Report/README.md

 #Upload 8) Almost finished part one and started making sections for part two

 #Upload 9) Finished creating topics for Part 1 and will expand upon sections.
 Started adding more subsections for part 2

+#Upload 10) Outlined sections for Part 2 and revised feedback for Part 1, not finished entirely